+In order to ensure good order and behaviour for learning it may be necessary to exclude students from the premises for a fixed term or permanently.
 The school considers exclusion as a last resort and we will do everything we can to avoid this.
-However, In exceptional and most serious incidents where the safety of others has been repeatedly placed at risk, a pupil may be excluded for up to 45 days in any one school year at the discretion of the head teacher.
+However, in exceptional and most serious incidents where the safety of others has been repeatedly placed at risk or behaviour is in breach of the school behaviour policy, a pupil may be excluded for up to 45 days in any one school year at the discretion of the head teacher.
+There may be occasions when, for severe inappropriate behaviour, a permanent exclusion is put into place.
+The types of exclusion are: